pololu/rpicsim/docs/Stubbing.md

     !!!ruby
     every_step do
       if pc.value == label(:foo).address
-        pic.return
+        sim.return
       end
     end

-The example above just alters our simulation so that whenever the `foo` subroutine is called, instead of running as normal it will return immediately using {RPicSim::Pic#return}.
+The example above just alters our simulation so that whenever the `foo` subroutine is called, instead of running as normal it will return immediately using {RPicSim::Sim#return}.

 The example above can be expanded in many ways:
 You might read and write from {file:Variables.md variables} and {file:SFRs.md SFRs}.